The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Graham County?

-Graham County, North Carolina has 1 public high schools, along with 1 middle schools and 1 elementary schools.
+Graham County, North Carolina has 1 public high school, serving approximately 332 students.

 What is the largest school district in Graham County?